chile-sh/jobs/README.md

 ## Setup

-In your local environment, make sure the `DEVCONTAINER_CPUS` is set to a number of cpu's below the number of total that you have on your machine (e.g 8 cores -> 6 cores for the container)
+In your local environment, make sure the `DEVCONTAINER_CPUS` is set to a number of cpu's below the number of total that you have on your machine (e.g 8 cores -> 6 cores for the container).

 ### Run docker compose